helins/dsim.cljc/README.md

 ;; All right, now we can lazily compute our sequence of [state' step].
 Our ;; events will handled when needed.
-Although we provide an infinite range of ;; steps, the sequence stops as soon as there are no more events and all ;; transitions finish, meaning the state cannot evolve anymore.
+Although we provide an infinite range of ;; steps, the sequence stops as soon as there are no more events and all ;; transitions finish, meaning the state is stable and cannot evolve anymore.

 (def simulation
      (dsim/move-events (initial-state events)